Essential Oils To Calm Toddlers

 Their enthusiasm can be pretty exhausting for us parents but toddlers themselves sometimes need a little help to calm down too.

-It’s important to understand that our child’s behaviour is an expression of the way that they are feeling rather than a deliberate attempt to annoy us (we need to remind ourselves of this regularly 🤣!)
+It’s important to understand that our child’s behavior is an expression of the way that they are feeling rather than a deliberate attempt to annoy us (we need to remind ourselves of this regularly 🤣!)

 As parents, we help to guide our little ones to find healthy strategies to relax their minds and bodies, whether they’ve been running around excitedly at a birthday party, got over-tired after a long day out or simply need help to relax as part of their bedtime routine.